 So, makeup?
 No makeup?
 What is Martin really trying to say about the prospects of going makeup-free in summer?
-Here’s the trick: before going koo-koo bananas bare face in the glaring light of day, when icky spider veins, dark spots and unsightly scars might potentially eclipse your value, you need to check yourself.
+Here’s the trick: before going bare face bananas in the glaring light of day, when icky spider veins, dark spots, and unsightly scars might potentially eclipse your value, you need to check yourself.
 That’s right.
 Check yourself.
 In the mirror.
 Then compare yourself to the many fashion magazines and beauty ads bombarding you on a daily basis.
 Do you measure up?
 Probably not.
-And that’s why God created plastic surgeons and the New York Times.
+And that’s why God created plastic surgeons, fine blades, and the New York Times.

 Feeling horrible and totally inadequate right now?
 Perfect.
 Slap on that foundation and give those sallow cheeks of yours a dab of fake flush, we’re about to take a look at a slew of pricey procedures which, in the end, have nothing to do with going makeup-free in summer.

 Brown and grey-brown patches on the face, or Melasma, is generally known as pregnancy mask.
 Unlike age spots and liver spots caused by UV rays, pregnancy mask is caused by a surge in estrogen and progesterone – a shameful event to be sure and probably why “How To Go Makeup-Free This Summer” targets pregnancy mask with its laser treatment recommendations and neglects dark spots potentially caused by Liver Disease, Addison’s Disease, Hemochromatosis and Pituitary tumours because, who cares?
 We’re concerned with appearances, not whether your dark spots might signal a potentially fatal disease.